MartinX3-AdministrativeDevelopment/ServerContainerTemplate/base/further-steps/README.md

 ### Installation instructions

 ### Firewall

 - UFW
     - Easy to maintain with its config files
+    - It has a rate limit which makes sshguard / fail2ban useless for most cases

 #### SSH